plum-umd/symphony-lang/writeup/verification.md

    `nizk_and`) are just building circuits that will eventually get verified, so nothing changes at all with them, really.

-2. `commit c` basically has three obligations:
+2. `commit c` basically has two obligations:
    1. Compute a cryptographic fingerprint of `c`'s input `X`.
 This seems like it can be done by converting the `p` shares into additive Boolean shares and then executing the fingerprinting function in, say, GMW.
-   2. Construct a NIZK proof of knowledge of a witness that `c` evaluates to `C(X)`.
-MPC-in-the-head works by running an MPC protocol multiple times and having some randomly chosen parties reveal their views---which include their shares---each time, so we can't just run it directly.
-But it seems like we can easily adapt it by just having each party first share a random mask of their share and then running MPC-(not)-in-the-head on the masked shares (this last part is obviously the biggest stretch and we'd want to talk with a crypto person about it, but I'm also willing to bet that the crypto community has some solution to this problem, even if this exact one is broken or just silly.)
+   2. Construct a NIZK proof of knowledge of a witness that `c` evaluates to `c(X)`.
+MPC-in-the-head works by running an MPC protocol multiple times and having some randomly chosen parties reveal their views---which include their shares---each time, so we can't just run it directly on the (converted) shares that the parties have in hand.
+But it seems like we can easily adapt it by just having each party first share a random mask of their share, masking their share, and then running MPC-(not)-in-the-head on the masked shares (this last part is obviously the biggest stretch and we'd want to talk with a crypto person about it, but I'm also willing to bet that the crypto community has some solution to this problem, even if this exact one is broken or just silly.)